 NO DOUBT THEY WENT TO A WATERY GRAVE AT A CONVENIENT LOCAL WASTE DISPOSAL SITE THAT THE COMPANY OWNED .

-Hugh Podger believes “Perhaps the key failing was hubris (defined as arrogance inviting disaster), born of the history of the previous 100 years.”
+Hugh Podger laments on the AW slide , “Perhaps the key failing was hubris (defined as arrogance inviting disaster), born of the history of the previous 100 years.”

 Unfortunately Hubris is a concept which continued to dog the works management of this company long after it had ceased to exist in name.